steve1316/gfl-reactjs-wiki/README.md

 ## How it works

 - **`src/`** - the site: React 19, TypeScript and MUI, built with Vite.
 Game data ships as generated JSON, and each page loads only what it needs.
-- **`tools/data/`** - imports doll, equipment, HOC and fairy data from the game's tables and checks the result.
+- **`tools/data/`** - imports doll, equipment, HOC, fairy and enemy data from the game's tables and checks the result.
 - **`tools/assets/`** - Python tools (UnityPy, Python 3.12) that extract art, Spine rigs and Live2D models from the game's asset bundles and publish them to the asset repo.
 - **`.github/workflows/`** - `deploy.yml` publishes the site on every push to `master`. `refresh.yml` runs daily, imports anything new, and deploys only if something changed.